Chemical Peels Specialist in Raleigh NC

 Not always.
 Light peels require minimal downtime.
 You may experience some flaking or dryness, but most people continue their daily activities with ease.
 Medium peels may involve a few days of visible peeling, so plan accordingly.

-At Citrine Skin & Lash Spa, we believe skincare should be personalized, safe, and results-driven.
+At Citrine Skin & Lash Spa, we think skincare should be safe, customized, and focused on getting results.
 Our experienced estheticians carefully tailor each chemical peel to suit your skin type, concerns, and comfort level.
-Whether you want a quick refresh or long-term transformation, we’re here to guide you every step of the way.
+We can help you at any stage, whether you're looking for a short-term makeover or a long-term change.

 Ready to experience the glow?
 Book your chemical peel consultation today and take the first step toward radiant, confident skin.
 We serve clients from Raleigh NC, Stonebridge NC, Berkshire Downs NC and Surrounding Areas.